Ride2Rail/incentive-provider/README.md

 }(base)
 ```

-In a case, if the authentication or a request to the Agreement Ledger fails, the eligibility to receive the corresponding incentives is set to "false"
+In a case, if the authentication or a request to the Agreement Ledger fails, the eligibility to receive the corresponding
-and the HTTP status code  200 is returned.
-The information about the experienced errors is reported to the standard output and logged to the file _error.log_.
+incentives is set to "false" and the HTTP status code  200 is returned.
+The information about the experienced errors
+is reported to the standard output and logged to the file _error.log_.

 ### Error responses
-In several cases HTTP code 500 with response can be returned:
+In some cases HTTP code 500 can be returned:
-- if there is no request_id provided in URL parameters
+- if there is no request_id provided in URL parameters,
-- if an unexpected exception emerged when processing incentives
+- if an unexpected exception emerged when processing incentives,
-- if the writing of the results to cache failed
+- if the writing of the results to cache failed.

 # Limitations
-* The communication with the Agreement Ledger could be run in parallel to improve the response.
+* The communication with the Agreement Ledger could be faster if run in parallel.
 However, the preliminary
 experiments showed favourable response times of the Agreement Ledger, and thus there was no need to further optimise the code.